aredn/documentation/arednGettingStarted/installing_firmware.rst

 Ubiquiti First Install Process
 ------------------------------

-**Ubiquiti** devices have a built-in `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_ server to which you can upload the AREDN *factory* image.
+**Ubiquiti** devices have a built-in `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_ server to which you can upload the AREDN |trade| *factory* image.
 Your computer must have TFTP client software available.
 Linux and Mac both have native TFTP clients, but you may need to enable or obtain a TFTP client for Windows computers.
 If you are using a Windows computer, `enable the TFTP client <https://www.trishtech.com/2014/10/enable-tftp-telnet-in-windows-10>`_ or download and install a `TFTP command line client <https://www.pcwdld.com/tftp-client-for-windows-7>`_.

 Download the appropriate *factory* file for your device by following the instructions in the **Downloading AREDN Firmware** section of this documentation.